 Students who are the recipient of the Pell Grant and have a credit balance upon confirmation of enrollment are advanced funds by the 7th day of the academic term to purchase books and supplies.
-The method of delivery of the advance will depend upon the student's opting to have a refund by the PAW (Personalized Access Worldwide) Discover Card or by check.
-Effective Fall 2017, students will be able to have their refund deposited to their personal checking account or deposited to their PAW card.
+The method of delivery of the advance will depend upon the student's selected refund preference with BankMobile.